-The company also has a warranty reserve for \$0.7 million related to certain products produced at the PlasticFab facility in Wichita, Kansas as previously reported.
+The company also has a warranty reserve for \$0.7 million related to certain products produced at the Wichita facility of the Aerostructures segment as previously reported.
 There has been no further activity with respect to this matter during the first quarter of 2007.

-OTHER AEROSPACE MATTERS
+AEROSPACE SEGMENTS - OTHER MATTERS

-On July 31, 2006, the company submitted an Offer to Purchase (OTP) to NAVAIR and the General Services Administration to purchase the portion of the Bloomfield campus that the company currently leases from NAVAIR and has operated for several decades for the principal purpose of performing U.S. government contracts.
+On July 31, 2006, the company submitted an Offer to Purchase (OTP) to NAVAIR and the General Services Administration to purchase the portion of the Bloomfield campus that Kaman Aerospace Corporation (of which the Helicopters segment forms a part) currently leases from NAVAIR and has operated for several decades for the principal purpose of performing U.S. government contracts.
 Currently, the OTP is valid through July 31, 2007 and is subject to negotiation of terms mutually acceptable to the company and the government that include, in consideration for the transfer of title, the company's assumption of responsibility for environmental remediation at the facility as necessary to meet the requirements of state law that will apply upon the transfer.
 As of the date of this report, the company is in discussions with the U.S. government regarding these terms and the company anticipates that the process may take several more months.
 Thereafter, upon completion of the government's final approval processes and requirements, the company anticipates that transfer of title to the property will take place.
 In preparation for this, the company is in discussions with the Connecticut Department of Environmental Protection (CTDEP) in order to define the scope of such remediation.